Sarah Palin slams Sacha Baron Cohen for duping her in 'truly sick' prank

 Official show description: “In the works over the past year, the seven-episode series will explore the diverse individuals, from the infamous to the unknown across the political and cultural spectrum, who populate our unique nation.”

-Previously, a promo for the show revealed that former president Dick Cheney was also duped:
+Previously, a promo for the show revealed that former Vice President Dick Cheney was also duped:

 Before Palin’s post, Drudge Report chief Matt Drudge claimed that Baron Cohen’s list of prank victims includes some liberal targets as well.
 “Lots of tricks played,” Drudge wrote.
 “Both Republicans and Democrats are getting caught up in the madness.
 Sacha has finked Cheney, Palin, Howard Dean, Alberto Gonzales, Bernie, Trent Lott, Patraeus, Ted Koppel, and more… BEWARE!”